Ministry of Defence

 William Carr

 Captain, 3rd Battalion Manchester Regiment.
-Died aged 28 on 26th August 1914.
+Killed aged 28 on 26th August 1914.
 Son of Francis Benjamin and Helen Brodribb.
 Le Cateau Military Cemetery, III.
 A. 2.
 Also appears on Kings School window in Worcester Cathedral Cloisters.

 BURR, MM